veertuinc/anka-docs/content/en/docs/Troubleshooting Guides and FAQs/anka-virtualization/failed-vms.md

 ---
-title: "-anka: communication timeout"
+title: "Anka VMs are in a \"failed\" status"
-linkTitle: "-anka: communication timeout"
+linkTitle: "Anka VMs are in a \"failed\" status"
-weight: 1
+weight: 2
 ---

 ## Scenario

-Anka Run throws `-anka: communication timeout`
+Anka show indicates `"failed"` for the status

 ## Common reasons